honeycombio/refinery/config.md

 ## Debugging

-### Section Name: `Debugging`

-Configuration values used when setting up and debugging Refinery.
+`Debugging` contains configuration values used when setting up and debugging Refinery.
 ### `DebugServiceAddr`

-DebugServiceAddr is the IP and port the debug service will run on.
+DebugServiceAddr is the IP and port where the debug service runs.

-Sets the IP and port for the debug service.
-The debug service is generally only used when debugging Refinery itself, and will only run if the command line flag -d is specified.
+The debug service is generally only used when debugging Refinery itself, and will only run if the command line option `-d` is specified.
-If this value is not specified, the debug service runs on the first open port between localhost:6060 and :6069.
+If this value is not specified, then the debug service runs on the first open port between `localhost:6060` and `localhost:6069`.

 - Not eligible for live reload.
 - Type: `hostport`